• News

 Watching them return through breaking surf each evening, perhaps with limits of snapper, has been a rare sight in Texas until recent years.
 Paddling on a blue Gulf with big sharks and other critters is not a sport for the faint-hearted or out-of-shape, ranging right up there as an “extreme sport.”
 With the sport of kayaking growing fast, it was only a matter of time before these Texas paddlers would begin to push the envelope.
 After exploring fairly easy coastal marshes and bay waters, it was inevitable that some brave soul and then another would venture further out where the big ones bite.

-When I first tried offshore kayaking, the difference was startling, after having fished in countless loud boats over the decades.
+When I first tried ocean kayaking, the difference was startling, after having fished in countless loud boats over the decades.
 The quiet and solitude was an entirely new experience.
 The only sound was distant seabirds and an occasional clunk of the paddle.
 Passing waves were silent.

 While liberating, it does have its challenges.
 Each spot is thoroughly fished because moving the boat takes energy, either by paddling, peddling or small sail.
 One must also be flexible enough to twist around to grab equipment or rods.
 As well as Offshore paddlers are frequently wet after launching through head-on breaking surf.
 Running the surf back to dry land is often the most hazardous part of the day; the timing must be right and the kayak not allowed to swerve sideways, or the boat can easily flip.
 Once in shallow water, it’s jump out fast on the offshore side of the hull, so the next wave, only seconds away, won’t slam the boat into your leg.
-And then there’s the final heave-ho;, dragging the faithful little boat from the water’s grasp.
-After a long paddle, collapsing on dry sand and staring at the sky is optional and but I suspect fairly common, if you’re older than 40..
+And then there’s the final heave-ho, dragging the faithful little boat from the water’s grasp.
+After a long paddle, collapsing on dry sand and staring at the sky is optional but I suspect fairly common if you’re older than 40.

 There is far more to this sport than meets the eye, so I recently talked with two bluewater kayakers, Todd Johnson from Corpus Christi and Victor Cisneros from Pearland.
 With similar kayak experience, both are quite fond of catching snapper from small boats.
 In doing so they’ve encountered all sorts of different fish, with a few storms and adventures thrown in.